Click chart to enlarge

 We should never be satisfied with only an intellectual awareness of how to live.
 We should not study the Scriptures merely to acquaint ourselves with knowledge about God.
 It takes more than know-how to please our Lord and Master--He expects obedience.

 Put your knowledge into action.
-Submit to the supreme authority--Christ the Lord. — Richard De Haan (Our Daily Bread, Copyright RBC Ministries, Grand Rapids, MI.
-Reprinted by permission.
-All rights reserved)
+Submit to the supreme authority--Christ the Lord. — Richard De Haan (Reprinted by permission from Our Daily Bread Ministries.
+Please do not repost the full devotional without their permission.)

 It is God's will that we should read